 KÉK – Hungarian Contemporary Architecture Centre launched the festival in 2007 to bring the most important questions of contemporary architecture, design and urbanism closer to the wider public – through the medium of film.
 Since then, we learned that the films we detected or received to our calls have more power than this: they reveal viewpoints, approaches and layers of the built environment that help us looking at the surrounding city in different ways.
 That help us to perceive the problems and shortcomings of urban life and explore the untapped opportunities of urban space, society and communities.
 One of the most important objectives of the festival is to stimulate and empower us to take action for a better urban environment.

 She started to volunteer at KÉK in 2010.
 As curator she is mainly active in the organization of the Budapest Architecture Film Days and the Urban Walk series.
-Since 2015 she is also involved with the operational management of the foundation.
+Between 2015 and 2019 she was also involved with the operational management of the foundation.
 Previously, she was heading the content development department of a travel guide application (PocketGuide) and was the project coordinator of Krétakör Theatre.
 Holds master degrees in International Relations (Corvinus University of Budapest) and Cultural Policy (University of Warwick).

 He studied art history and cultural industries at the ELTE and BME and was also a student of Freie Universität Berlin in 2013.
 He was affiliated with the artist collective Space Detournement Working Group and took part in Budapest100 as a volunteer and later as a research coordinator.
 He has been part of the organizing team of the Film Days since 2014.